You will be considered a mature applicant if you meet the following criteria:

 - Conditional admission is offered based on your competitive average, calculated on your two highest Group A grades reported at the time of review.
 Equivalent post-secondary courses may be substituted for required high school subjects where appropriate.

-- All students issued a (conditional) offer of admission will be required to submit a non-refundable registration deposit by the date specified in your admission offer.
+- All students issued a (conditional) offer of admission will be required to submit a non-refundable Tuition Deposit by the date specified in your admission offer to accept your offer of admission.